Actindo-AG/Documentation/Channels/Integration/01f_Tradebyte.md

 # Manage the Tradebyte connection

 To establish a connection to a Tradebyte shop, there are several particularities to consider.
 Therefore, the creation and the configuration of the Tradebyte connection are described in detail below.

 ## Create a Tradebyte connection

 Create the connection to a Tradebyte shop using the Tradebyte driver.
 Further settings can only be configured after the connection has been established.

-All necessary credentials to establish the connection are provided when an account has been created in Tradebyte.
+All necessary credentials and information to establish the connection are provided by Tradebyte when an account has been created in Tradebyte.

 #### Prerequisites